-Christena Holcombe has only been in the industry for about five years, but construction has always been in her blood.
+although christena Holcombe has been in the industry for six years, construction has always been in her blood.

 “My family had a hardware company when I was growing up, and my grandfather and great grandfather were constantly building things in the shop,” she said.
 “I always had an interest in what they were doing, but I didn’t know where I wanted to take it, if anywhere at all.”